Pissaladière: Zwiebelkuchen aus Nizza mit Sardellen und Oliven - Maître Philippe & Filles

 Knead the dough for 5 minutes and then place it in an oiled bowl.

-Cover the dough and let it rise in a warm place until it has doubled in size (about 2 hours)
+Cover the dough and let it rise in a warm place until it has doubled in volume (about 2 hours)

 3) Peel the onions and cut them into thin slices.
 Heat the oil in a sauté pan, add the onions and let them soften over a medium heat (about 10 minutes).